-Land Use - Recreation/Tourism Activities & Adventure Guiding
+Land Use - Recreation Activities & Adventure Guiding

 British Columbia is world-renowned – attracting millions of visitors each year from other parts of our province, across Canada and around the globe.
-Nature-based recreation/tourism activities on Crown land are a key contributor to B.C.’s economy.
+Recreation activities on Crown land are a key contributor to B.C.’s economy.
 For more details, check out the Strategic Framework for Tourism in B.C.

 A wide range of popular outdoor adventure activities include nature-viewing, wildlife viewing, mountaineering, backpacking, caving, horseback riding, mountain-biking, off-road vehicle touring such as snowmobiling, snowshoeing, kayaking, white-water rafting and heli-skiing.

-A Land Act tenure is required for recreation/tourism operators on provincial Crown land (including land covered by water) if activities involve compensation or reward, received or promised, from residents and non-residents of BC.
-This includes the following types of recreation/tourism activities:
+A Land Act tenure is required for recreation operators on provincial Crown land (including land covered by water) if activities involve compensation or reward, received or promised, from residents and non-residents of BC.
+This includes the following types of recreation activities:

 - guiding, transportation, training and entertainment.

-- Improvements such as cabins, huts, lodges (including anchored floating structures), docks, RV parks, campgrounds, and corrals.
+- Improvements such as cabins, huts, lodges (including anchored floating structures), docks, campgrounds, and corrals.

 In addition to reading the information on this webpage, the following documents should be reviewed prior to submitting your application: